 Components of Ink

 As you heard before, fountain pen inks are mainly “like dirty water”, they are mostly water with small amounts of different additives, which give them colour, physical and paper adhesive characteristics.
-Since the most important ingredient is the dye, I would like to spend a bit more time on it and tell you the result of my studies.
+Since the most crucial ingredient is the dye, I would like to spend a bit more time on it and tell you the result of my studies.

 Dyes have been around for some time, and there are many types, but here I only want to elaborate on dyes for fountain pen inks.
 Ink dyes are coloured substances, which have the ability to compound with, meaning to adhere to paper.